ShubhamDubeyy/Route-To-Toor/index.md

 # Welcome to the Blog!
 Hi!
 I'm Shubham Dubey and this is my first blog in which i will try to explain post exploitation techniques of old famous Web-Attacks.
+Let's start with SSRF and then will continue the series.

 # SSRF